-Climbing information for this peak is found at page 146 in the book.
+Climbing and access information for this peak is on Page 146 of the book.

-Cervidea Peak is north of Lucky Peak Dam.
-ID-21 runs along the west side of the peak, and FS-269, the Middle Fork Boise River road, runs along the east side of the peak.
+Cervidae Peak is located north of Lucky Peak Dam.
+ID-21 runs along the West Side of the peak and FS-269/Middle Fork Boise River Road runs along the East Side of the peak.
 Follow ID-21 for 6.1 miles past the dam.
 Turn right after crossing the high bridge over Mores Creek onto FS-269.
 Follow FS-269 past the Spring Shores Marina for 2.0 miles.
-There is are large, unsigned parking area on the right (south) side of the road.
+There is a large, unsigned parking area on the right/south side of the road.
 The trail starts across the road.
 There is a large bar gate.
-Go past the gate and turn right and walk into a bulldozed area.
+Go past the gate, turn right, and walk into a bulldozed area.
 The trail leaves this area on your left.

-The Southeast Ridge route climbs to the summit in 2.1 miles with a 1,700 foot elevation difference between the road and the summit.
-The rolling terrain along the way adds around 300 feet of gain on a round-trip climb.
-I have rated the climb as Class 2, because the trail is a use trail rather than a maintained trail.
+The Southeast Ridge Route climbs to the summit in 2.1 miles with a 1,700-foot net elevation gain.
+The rolling terrain along the way adds around 300 feet of elevation gain on a round-trip climb.
+I have rated the climb as Class 2 because the trail is a use trail rather than a maintained trail.
 There is a good tread the entire distance.
-According to my GPS on a recent ascent, my total elevation gain, round-trip, was 2,054 feet.
+According to my GPS on a recent ascent, my total elevation gain (round-trip) was 2,054 feet.

-The route leaves the trail head and contours up and over to the southeast ridge.
-Then, the route climbs up the ridge and alternates from steep to less steep “steps” to the main ridge.
-Then, the route follows the main ridge north and descends to a saddle.
+The route leaves the trailhead and contours up and over to the Southeast Ridge.
+The route climbs up the ridge and alternates from steep to less-steep “steps” to the main ridge.
+Follow the main ridge north and descend to a saddle.
 From the saddle, the route steadily ascends the remaining distance to the summit.